This article was originally posted on November 22, 2017 and updated on October 30, 2019.

 Here’s where practice came in.
 Once I noticed my freeze response, I also noticed how I was shutting myself off from my body which is sort of ironic, as I was actively and intentionally exercising my body at the time.
 I felt how painfully lonely it was to shut myself off from my body.
 I felt a part of me that needed to feel connection – a very young part that thought all she could do was freeze.
 I answered her silent, wide-eyed call.
 I made a decision to drop into my emotional landscape to be with her.

 When I got there I found massive physical emotion.
 It hurt to hear those people’s stories.
 It hurt big.
 It hurt so much my system felt that my life was coming to an end, and it took every ounce of my being to stay strong in the face of the threat.
 It was terrifying, and at the same time ultimately self-intimate.
-I felt it move through my body from the top.
+I felt the emotion move through my body from the top.
 I stayed with it.
 I kept myself company.
-And then it moved through.
+And then it moved all the way through and out of my body.

 I heard more of the story, and another wave of emotion started.
 Coursing through my body from the top, burning my face, catching in my throat, making the inside of my torso ache.
 And then moving through.